dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 <a name="usage-ns"></a>
 ### Usage of NestedSampler

-**NestedSampler** needs more information to run.
+needs more information to run.
 It needs priors for all its parameters and it needs a likelihood function.
 We start off defining some data.